Kangta: 2007

 Kangta also acted in his second Chinese drama, Love in the City 2.
 In the series, Kangta portrayed the life of a successful CEO with a dull life.
 In March Kangta was announced to be playing a supporting role in JTBC's 2012 drama Happy Ending as Kim So-eun's love interest.

 In 2007, he filmed two dramas and Love in the City 2 aired on October 1, 2007.
 In January 2007, Kangta took part in the Hallyu Festival in Osaka, which also featured Jun Jin and Lee Min-woo of Shinhwa, SG Wannabe and actor Song Seung-heon at the Osaka Dome.

 Kangta enlisted for mandatory military service in April 2008 for 21 months of active duty.
 During which time he starred in military musical Mine with rapper Yang Dong-geun.
 It is about the true life story of Lieutenant Lee Jong-myung, who lost his legs in a land mine explosion near the demilitarized zone, in June 2000, when he saved fellow soldier, Sul Dong-seob from the minefield.

-2010: Chinese Single "Breaka Shaka"
+2010: Chinese EP Breaka Shaka

-After two years and five months of hiatus from the entertainment industry due to Korean military service, Kangta released Chinese Single Breaka Shaka. and the EP was released on September 14.
+After two years and five months of hiatus from the entertainment industry due to Korean military service, Kangta released Chinese EP Breaka Shaka, which was released on September 14.

 In 2013, he produced the OST for That Winter, the Wind Blows, and "Gray Paper" and "And One" were written and composed by Kangta.
 He also produced Zhou Mi's album Rewind in 2014.